 Consisting of chicken patties, lettuce, and Szechuan sauce on two fluffy brioche buns, the Sichuan Double Chicken Burger is great.
 McDonald's China has definitely cooked up a worthwhile idea in this sandwich, that's for sure!

-Congee, known in some regions of China by various names, is a dish composed of disintegrated rice that has been boiled with lots of water to create a porridge style mixture.
-It can be eaten with a number of different add-ons, such as eggs, meat, or plant-based proteins like tofu.
+Congee, known in some regions of China by various names, is a dish composed of disintegrated rice that has been boiled with lots of water to create a porridge-style mixture.
+It can be eaten with several different add-ons, such as eggs, meat, or plant-based proteins like tofu.

 The congee at McDonald's, typical of most congees, is available as a side dish.
-A customer can order congee of three different varieties, including chicken with salted egg yolk, chicken with preserved egg, and pickled cabbage with bamboo shoot.
-The congee side is only available in the morning, however, so the early bird gets the worm.
+A customer can order congee of three different varieties, including chicken with salted egg yolk, preserved egg, and pickled cabbage with bamboo shoot.
+However, the congee side is only available in the morning, so the early bird gets the worm.

 Though the menu in a Chinese McDonald's is not ripe with sugary lattes and smoothies, it does contain other beverages more akin to Chinese culture.
 Boba milk tea can be served both cold and warm, and it seems that McDonald's prefers the latter in this case.